• Home

 Chateau Frontenac (PS: I just checked in here.
 Whoot!)

-The celebrated Fairmont Chateau Frontenac hotel is the city’s very own castle, and one of the most photographed hotels in the world.
+The gorgeous Fairmont Chateau Frontenac hotel is the city’s very own castle, and one of the most photographed hotels in the world.
 (How they’ve proved that fact I’m not sure, but I’ve definitely been taking a lot of photos of it.)
-High on your list of things to do in Quebec City should be a stop at this grand hotel built in 1894.

 Where to eat in Quebec City, Bistro le Sam Chateau Frontenac